LogenC/Euler/README.md

 # Euler
 Project Euler allows people to share their code up to the first 100 problems.
-Check out some general-purpose solutions here.
+Check out some general-purpose solutions here written in Python.

 I see a lot of solutions that solve Euler problems very specifically, where inputting different parameters (than the ones asked by the question) would yield an incorrect result.